Auto-Enrolment Retirement Savings Scheme

 Disclaimer:

 Please note: We’re not accountants.
-Our goal is to arm you with information that you can take to the professional accountant that you work with.
-We want you to understand your business finances better so that you can ask more educated questions and you’ll have to confidence to keep asking questions until you understand the answers.
-In other words, you still need to consult a professional.
+Our goal is to equip you with information that you can share with the professional accountant you work with.
+We want you to understand your business finances better so that you can ask more informed questions and have the confidence to keep asking questions until you understand the answers.
+In other words, you should still consult a professional.
 We have an accountant and wouldn’t be without him.
-He doesn’t tell us what our profit is because we already know that but he does help us with financial advice and tax planning.
+He doesn’t tell us what our profit is because we already know that, but he does help us with financial advice and tax planning.

 Comments